 Understanding the principles of structural plasticity may inspire novel treatments for stimulating functional repair after brain damage and neurodegeneration.

-Impact of neuronal morphology and synaptic connectivity on activity dynamics
+Other research lines include the impact of neuronal morphology and synaptic connectivity on activity dynamics.

-Publications are listed under the various research topics as well as in my publications page.
+Publications are listed under the various research topics as well as on my publications page.
 The full text of most papers is available in PDF format (please read copyright notice).
-Publications can also be downloaded from my profiles at ResearchGate and Academia.edu.
-For citations to my papers, see my Google Scholar profile.
+Publications can also be downloaded from ResearchGate and Academia.
+For citations to my work, see Google Scholar.

 Our model of homeostatic structural plasticity (Butz and Van Ooyen, 2013; Butz et al., 2014) has been implemented in NEST (see also Diaz-Pier et al., 2016).